 Sengan-en is the highest-rated place to visit in Kagoshima right now.

-The largest category is historical places, with 156 places to explore.
+The largest category is parks, with 250 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.